Harry Clarke

 (Irish, 1889-1931)

-Having apprenticed in stained glass design, Harry Clarke became adept at composing with flat shapes.
-That design sense carried over into his illustrations work as well.
+Having apprenticed in stained glass design as young man, Harry Clarke became adept at composing distinct imagery with flat shapes, a skill that carried over into his work in illustration.
+Throughout his career, he produced both glass work, in a studio that would eventually bear his name, and truly noteworthy book illustration.
 Clarke became one of Ireland's leading figures of the Symbolist movement, applying his craftsmanship and design to the artistic ideals of the day.
-Throughout a good part of his career, he did both glass work-- in a studio that would eventually bear his name-- and some truly noteworthy book illustration.

-Clarke's successes in both his illustration and his glass work pulled more from him that he had to give.
-In the late 1920s his health began to suffer.
-Following the death of both his father and then his brother (with whom he shared the work at the stained glass studio), he succumbed to tuberculosis before he was forty-two.
+Clarke's artistic success pulled more from him than he had to give.
+In the late 1920s, his health began to suffer.
+Following the death of both his father and then his brother (with whom he shared the work at the stained-glass studio), he succumbed to tuberculosis at the age of 41.